Skip to content

 Key Default Value Description

-DD_VERSION - Set the application version, such as 1.2.3, 2022.02.13
+DD_VERSION - Sets the application version, such as 1.2.3, 2022.02.13.

-DD_SERVICE - Set the application service name
+DD_SERVICE - Sets the application service name.

-DD_DOGSTATSD_PORT - If you want to receive statsd data generated by ddtrace, manually enable the statsd collector on DataKit
+DD_DOGSTATSD_PORT - If you want to receive statsd data generated by ddtrace, manually enable the statsd collector on DataKit.

-DD_TRACE_SAMPLING_RULES - Sampling settings represented by a JSON array (sampling rates apply in array order), where sample_rate is the sampling rate, ranging from [0.0, 1.0].
-Example One: Set global sampling rate to 20%: DD_TRACE_SAMPLE_RATE='[{"sample_rate": 0.2}]' ./my-app Example Two: For services matching app1.* and Spans named abc, set the sampling rate to 10%, otherwise set it to 20%: DD_TRACE_SAMPLE_RATE='[{"service": "app1.*", "name": "b", "sample_rate": 0.1}, {"sample_rate": 0.2}]' ./my-app
+DD_TRACE_SAMPLING_RULES - This uses a JSON array to represent sampling settings (sampling rates apply in the order of the array), where sample_rate is the sampling rate, ranging from [0.0, 1.0].
+Example One: Set the global sampling rate to 20%: DD_TRACE_SAMPLE_RATE='[{"sample_rate": 0.2}]' ./my-app Example Two: For services matching the pattern app1.* and spans named abc, set the sampling rate to 10%, otherwise set it to 20%: DD_TRACE_SAMPLE_RATE='[{"service": "app1.*", "name": "b", "sample_rate": 0.1}, {"sample_rate": 0.2}]' ./my-app

-DD_TAGS - Inject a set of global tags that appear in each Span and profile data.
-Multiple tags can be separated by spaces and commas, e.g., layer:api,team:intake or layer:api team:intake
+DD_TAGS - Inject a set of global tags that appear in each span and profile data.
+Multiple tags can be separated by spaces and commas, e.g., layer:api,team:intake or layer:api team:intake.

-DD_TRACE_DEBUG false Enable ddtrace debugging logs
+DD_TRACE_DEBUG false Enable ddtrace-related debug logs.

-Actual Chain Data Analysis
+Actual Trace Data Analysis

 Feedback